Al Wakrah: Healthcare

 Al Wakrah Hospital, a facility of Hamad Medical Corporation, opened in December 2012.
 It is a general hospital that has 325 beds and is staffed by 217 doctors.
 With its associated buildings, it covers an area of more than 300,000 m2.
 The hospital provides modern medical and surgical facilities to Qatar's southern sector, which includes the cities of Al Wakrah and Mesaieed.
 The facilities contain surgical, obstetrics, gynecology, dentistry, dermatology and children's wards.
 A specialized diabetes center was created in December 2014.

 Education

-The city's first public library was opened in 1985.
+Al Wakrah Public Library, the city's first library, was opened in 1985.
+It was the sixth library to be established in the country.
+At the time, the library comprised a collection of 15,000 Arabic-language books and 2,000 foreign books.
+A children's area was also included within the library.

 The Dar Abdulrahman Darwish Fakhroo Quran Learning Center for Women is found in the center of the city.